xrdocs/ncs5500/_tutorials/ncs55x-and-ncs5xx-domain-based-lpts-policers.md

 ![Screenshot 2021-02-01 at 8.21.20 PM.png]({{site.baseurl}}/images/Screenshot 2021-02-01 at 8.21.20 PM.png)

 For example take the above network.
-It has been logically partioned into 2 domains i.e. core and peering.
-The core domain needs the traffic to be policed at a lower rate than the peering domain.
+Customer has logically partioned the network into 2 domains i.e. core and peering.
+NCS5500 has its interfaces in both the domain's.
+The core domain needs the BGP-known control packets to be policed at a different rate than the peering domain.
 To achieve this, concept of domain space partition in LPTS for the ports is very useful.
 It helps to utilize the port orientation in the network and will enable separate controllable policer profile per domain.

 Below output shows the default policer value under default domain for BGP-known